MortadhaDAHMANI/PySendMail-Attachments/README.md

-# PySendMail-Attachements :computer: :e-mail: :key:
+# PySendMail-Attachments :computer: :e-mail: :key:

 ## Summary
 #### What is Base64?